DevExpress/testcafe/docs/articles/documentation/test-api/test-code-structure.md

 ### Test Controller

-A *test controller* is an object that exposes methods of test API.
+A *test controller* object `t` exposes methods of test API.
 That is why it is passed to each function that is expected to contain server-side test code (like [test](#tests), [beforeEach](#initialization-and-clean-up) or [afterEach](#initialization-and-clean-up)).